 After clicking on the provider, the Terrain Source window will appear.
 Click on the highlighted part below to select the preferred terrain data source.

 The available terrain data providers will be displayed in the following window.
-Choose the preferred one then click OK afterwards.
+Choose the preferred one then click OK afterward.

 Click OK on the previous window and proceed to the next step.